Policy Information Capacity: Information-Theoretic Measure for Task Complexity in Deep Reinforcement Learning: Deep RL Experiments

 \autoref{fig:peason_correlation_coefficient} visualizes the relation between metrics computed via random sampling (Algorithm \ref{alg:mu_rwg}) and normalized scores (see \autoref{table:empowerment_full} in \autoref{sec:appendix_full_results} for the detailed scores).
 Note that variance of returns is scaled by $r_{\max}^{\text{rand}} - r_{\min}^{\text{rand}}$ for a normalized comparison among different environments.
 The results suggest that POIC seems to positively correlate better with algorithm-based normalized score ($R=0.807$; statistically significant with $p<0.01$) compared to any other alternatives, such as reward marginal entropy ($R=-0.349$) or variance of returns ($R=0.372$)~\citep{oller2020analyzing}.
 Here, we can see that POIC seems to work as a task solvability metric in standard RL benchmarks.
 In contrast, PIC is correlated with random-sampling-based normalized score ($R=0.401$) and superior to variance of returns ($R=0.314$).
-However, it is less correlated with algorithm-based task scores, which seems closer to actual task difficulty\footnote{These differences might be caused to actual behavior of PIC and POIC during RL training (see \autoref{sec:appendix_es_empowerments}).}.
+However, it is less correlated with algorithm-based task scores, which seems closer to actual task difficulty.
+These differences are possibly due to maximization bias in optimality variable from exponential transform and estimation in Bernoulli space\footnote{The actual behavior of PIC and POIC during RL training might be also related to it (see \autoref{sec:appendix_es_empowerments}).}.